Arkatgit/ChatRule/README.md

 <img src="resources/chatrule.png" width = "800" />

 Logical rules are essential for uncovering the logical connections between relations, which could improve reasoning performance and provide interpretable results on knowledge graphs (KGs).
-In this paper, we propose a novel framework, ChatRule, unleashing the power of large language models (LLMs) for mining logical rules over knowledge graphs with less than **1 dollar**.
+In this paper, we propose a novel framework, ChatRule, unleashing the power of large language models (LLMs) for mining logical rules over knowledge graphs at a low cost.
 The final rules can be used to conduct reasoning over KGs without additional model training.

 ## Requirements
 ```